benshimonz/V1/README.md

 ## Shortest paths

-Instead of specifying a constraint on the path length - paths can be limited to the shortest ones that subject to the constraints.
-If, for example, the shortest path length the subject to the constraints is 3 - all paths with length 3 are valid assignments.
+Instead of specifying a constraint on the path length - paths can be limited to the shortest ones that subject to the entities/relationships constraints.
+If, for example, the shortest path length that subject to the constraints is 3 - all paths with length 3 are valid assignments.

 Here are two examples: